tyzhang97/transbrain/README.md

 # Overview

 The source introduces the initial transcriptional and graph embeddings and outlines the process for transforming mouse whole-brain phenotypes into human equivalents.
-Python and Jupyter is used for analysis.
+Python and Jupyter are used for analysis.

 # Files and Analysis

+The analysis process and figures can be viewed in the Jupyter Notebook.
+The necessary files for completing the analysis are included in the notebook's folder, while other files are organized in a separate folder.

 ## Files